 The most important rule to remember before and during the race is Starboard boat has right of way, the official wording is port boat must give way.
 If you are on starboard, call early to alert others on port that you are there.

-I have two unofficial rules that have proved very important;
+Two unofficial rules have also proved very important;

 a. don't panic, keep your cool, we are all there to enjoy ourselves and have fun,